malhotraa/kaggle-transfer-learning/README.md

 # Kaggle transfer learning

-Contains code for the Kaggle transfer learning challange
+Contains all artifacts for the Kaggle transfer learning challange